gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 The following few steps are similar to what we did in the [Hello Bridge] example.
 Start by burning the tokens you want to bridge on the _source chain_ (Sepolia in this case).
-We will be burning the `TEST` tokens from the test `ERC20` contract which we deployed in step 2.
+We will be burning the `TEST` tokens from the test `ERC20` contract which we deployed in [step 2].
 We do this by transferring them to an address for which the private key is unknown, making them inaccessible.

 Run the following command to initiate the burn: